meteor/meteor/content/data-loading.md

 In this section, we'll consider a publication/subscription technique for the second, infinite-scroll style pagination.
 The page-by-page technique is a little tricker to handle in Meteor, due to it being difficult to calculate the offset on the client.
 If you need to do so, you can follow many of the same techniques that we use here and use the [`percolate:find-from-publication`](https://atmospherejs.com/percolate/find-from-publication) package to keep track of which records have come from your publication.

-In an infinite scroll publication, we simply need to add a new argument to our publication controlling how many items to load.
+In an infinite scroll publication, we need to add a new argument to our publication controlling how many items to load.
 Suppose we wanted to paginate the todo items in our Todos example app:

 ```js
 const MAX_TODOS = 1000;